Actindo-AG/Documentation/PIM/Operation/02_ManageVariants.md

 #### Prerequisites

-- At least one product is created, see [Create a product](./01_ManageProducts.md#create-a-product).
+- At least one product has been created, see [Create a product](./01_ManageProducts.md#create-a-product).
-- A variant set is created to the attribute set of the master product, see [Create a variant set](../Integration/07_ManageVariantSets.md#create-a-variant-set).
+- A variant set has been created to the attribute set of the master product, see [Create a variant set](../Integration/07_ManageVariantSets.md#create-a-variant-set).

 #### Procedure
 *PIM > Products > Tab LIST*